pallotron/yubiswitch/README.md

 TODO and future plans
 =====================

-* Feature: lock computer when yubikey is removed
+* Feature: lock computer when yubikey is removed (use IOServiceAddMatchingNotification in IOKit?)
 * Make hotkey configurable via configuration window, currently it's static and it is cmd-Y
 * Support more yubikeys nano on multiple USB slots
+* Use NSNotificationCenter to notify other classes (ie AppDelegate and YubiKey) when user preferences are changed

 Create DMG
 ==========